 Kinesiology Review is published quarterly (February, May, August, November), with one issue each year reserved for original papers based on scholarly presentations of the annual meeting of the National Academy of Kinesiology and another for original papers based on presentations from the American Kinesiology Association’s annual leadership workshop.

-Suggestions from authors as to who might act as a reviewer are often useful, but there should be no obligation for Editors-in-Chief to use those suggested.
+Suggestions from authors as to who might act as a reviewer are often useful, but there should be no obligation for Editors to use those suggested.

-Editors-in-Chief and expert reviewers must maintain the duty of confidentiality in the assessment of a manuscript, and this extends to reviewers’ colleagues who give opinions on specific sections.
-There will be clear communication between the Editors-in-Chief and the reviewers to facilitate consistent, fair, and timely review.
-Editors-in-Chief will require that reviewers provide speedy, accurate, courteous, unbiased, and justifiable reports.
+Editors and expert reviewers must maintain the duty of confidentiality in the assessment of a manuscript, and this extends to reviewers’ colleagues who give opinions on specific sections.
+There will be clear communication between the Editors and the reviewers to facilitate consistent, fair, and timely review.
+Editors will require that reviewers provide speedy, accurate, courteous, unbiased, and justifiable reports.

 The submitted manuscript should not be retained or copied.

-If reviewers suspect misconduct, they should write in confidence to the Editor-in-Chief.
+If reviewers suspect misconduct, they should write in confidence to the Editor.